USEPA/WNTR/documentation/resilience.rst

 =====================================  ================================================================================================================================================
 Metric                                 Description
 =====================================  ================================================================================================================================================
-Network Cost				Network cost can be computed based on equations from the Battle of Water Networks II [Salomons2012]_
+Network cost				Network cost can be computed based on equations from the Battle of Water Networks II [Salomons2012]_
 					using the :doc:`cost</apidoc/wntr.metrics.cost>` method.

 Greenhouse gas emissions		Greenhouse gas emissions can be computed based on equations from the Battle of Water Networks II [Salomons2012]_